5c077m4n/await-fn/readme.md

 `[error, data]` where:

--   `error: undefined | Error | http-responder` is an error object (depending on the options chosen - if `throwError` is set to true then this won't exist).
+-   `error: undefined | Error` is an error object (depending on the options chosen - if `throwError` is set to true then this won't exist).

 -   `data: undefined | any | any[]` is the function's returned value (if there is one) - if you inputted an array the result will be in an array too.